-Because of the impact of two major storms in quick succession, the State of North Carolina is able to use funds allocated in response to Hurricane Matthew interchangeably and without limitation for the same activities in the most impacted and distressed areas related to Hurricane Florence, and vice versa7.
+Because of the impact of two major storms in quick succession, the State of North Carolina is able to use funds allocated in response to Hurricane Matthew interchangeably and without limitation for the same activities in the most impacted and distressed areas related to Hurricane Florence, and vice versa.
 In consideration of this unique condition, NCORR considers the full MID area for both Hurricane and Florence to include the entirety of Bladen County and Cumberland County, Edgecombe County, and Wayne County.
+HUD has supported this approach.
 Note that of particular concern are Robeson, Columbus, and parts of Cumberland and Bladen Counties, which are considered MID areas for both storms.